nextcloud-releases/all-in-one/readme.md

 You can then navigate to the apps management page, activate the external storage app, navigate to `https://your-nc-domain.com/settings/admin/externalstorages` and add a local external storage directory that will be accessible inside the container at the same place that you've entered.
 E.g. `/mnt/your-drive-mountpoint` will be mounted to `/mnt/your-drive-mountpoint` inside the container, etc.

 Be aware though that these locations will not be covered by the built-in backup solution!

+### What can I do to fix the internal or reserved ip-address error?
+If you get an error during the domain validation which states that your ip-address is an internal or reserved ip-address, you can fix this by first making sure that your domain indeed has the correct public ip-address that points to the server and then adding `--add-host yourdomain.com:<public-ip-address>` to the initial docker run command which will allow the domain validation to work correctly.
+And so that you know: even if the `A` record of your domain should change over time, this is no problem since the mastercontainer will not make any attempt to access the chosen domain after the initial domain validation.

 ### How to run this with docker rootless?
 You can run AIO also with docker rootless.
 How to do this is documented here: [docker-rootless.md](https://github.com/nextcloud/all-in-one/blob/main/docker-rootless.md)